MCP Server

 3. Configure the port (default: 8585)

-The SSE endpoint is available at http://localhost:{port}/sse.
+The MCP endpoint is available at http://localhost:{port}/mcp.

 Note: The MCP server must be enabled for the Orchestrator to function.
 If disabled, the Orchestrator will display an error directing you to enable it.